awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 # Getting started with Amazon Aurora global databases<a name="aurora-global-database-getting-started"></a>

-To get started with Aurora global databases, you first decide which Aurora DB engine you want to use and in which AWS Regions\.
+To get started with Aurora global databases, first decide which Aurora DB engine you want to use and in which AWS Regions\.
 Only specific versions of the Aurora MySQL and Aurora PostgreSQL database engines in certain AWS Regions support Aurora global databases\.
 For the complete list, see [Aurora global databases](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.GlobalDatabase)\.

 You can create an Aurora global database in one of the following ways:
-+ **Create a new Aurora global database with new Aurora DB clusters and Aurora DB instances\.**

-  You can do this by following the steps in [Creating an Amazon Aurora global database](#aurora-global-database-creating)\.
++ **Create a new Aurora global database with new Aurora DB clusters and Aurora DB instances** – You can do this by following the steps in [Creating an Amazon Aurora global database](#aurora-global-database-creating)\.
 After you create the primary Aurora DB cluster, you then add the secondary AWS Region by following the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.
-+ **Use an existing Aurora DB cluster that supports the Aurora global database feature and add an AWS Region to it\.**

-  You can do this only if your existing Aurora DB cluster uses a DB engine version that supports the Aurora 'global' mode or is global\-compatible\.
++ **Use an existing Aurora DB cluster that supports the Aurora global database feature and add an AWS Region to it** – You can do this only if your existing Aurora DB cluster uses a DB engine version that supports the Aurora global mode or is global\-compatible\.
 For some DB engine versions, this mode is explicit, but for others, it's not\.

-If you can choose **Add region** from the Action menu on the AWS Management Console when your Aurora DB cluster is selected, then you can use that Aurora DB cluster for your Aurora global cluster\.
+  Check whether you can choose **Add region** for **Action** on the AWS Management Console when your Aurora DB cluster is selected\.
+If you can, you can use that Aurora DB cluster for your Aurora global cluster\.
 For more information, see [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

 Before creating an Aurora global database, we recommend that you understand all configuration requirements\.